 Help build Oliver as a resilient community – volunteer today.

 Recognize a volunteer you know by Nominating them for the Spirit of Oliver Award.
-Nominations open January 18.
+Nominations are open now.

 Volunteer BC is the voice of volunteerism with the goal of promoting the value of volunteerism and building healthy BC Communities.